Dhruv-Sabharwal/Nvidia-Internship/README.md

 <h1>Groundwork</h1>
 Machine learning has gone through great advances in the last decade fuelled by the easy availability of GPUs and the exponential increase in interest in this field.
 Naturally, some researchers have developed models which have changed the landscape forever.
 We implemented some of these famous models.<br>
 <ol>
-  <li>ResNet: We implemeted several types of ResNet architectures including ResNet34, ResNet50, ResNeXt and ResNeSt.</li>
+  <li><b>ResNet:</b> We implemeted several types of ResNet architectures including ResNet34, ResNet50, ResNeXt and ResNeSt.</li>
-  <li>SAGAN: The self attention module of SAGAN was implemented.
+  <li><b>SAGAN:</b> The self attention module of SAGAN was implemented.
 This attention mechanism has been widely dopted for several computer vision tasks.</li>
-  <li>Spectral Normalization: Spectral Normalization is a weight normalization technique to stabilize the training of deep models, specially GANs.
+  <li><b>Spectral Normalization:</b> Spectral Normalization is a weight normalization technique to stabilize the training of deep models, specially GANs.
 They are also used in tandem with attention mechanisms to provide stability and lead to output images of better quality.
 In spectral normalization, Lipschitz constant is the only hyper-parameter to be tuned, and the algorithm does not require intensive tuning of the only hyper-parameter for satisfactory performance.</li>
-  <li>U-Net: U-Nets have been used for biomedial image segmentation, and have produced great results.
+  <li><b>U-Net:</b> U-Nets have been used for biomedial image segmentation, and have produced great results.
 They formed a major component of our final models and hence a fair amount of time was specnt in understanding their functioning in detail and building U-Net style mdoels suitable for tackling our problem statement.</li>
-  <li>Activation Functions: Recently, a large number of advanced activation functions have also been developed whihc have produced promising results.
+  <li><b>Activation Functions:</b> Recently, a large number of advanced activation functions have also been developed whihc have produced promising results.
 We implemented severla of these activation functions, which were later used in our experimentation.
 Some of these activation functions were: Swish, ELiSH, Mila, SineReLU, Mish, Aria-2, SiLU, etc.</li>
-  <li>Perceptual Loss Functions: Perceptual loss functions have found great success in real-time style transfer and image super-resolution.
+  <li><b>Perceptual Loss Functions:</b> Perceptual loss functions have found great success in real-time style transfer and image super-resolution.
 We developed different types of perceptual loss functions combining it's three main components, namely content loss, style loss and total variation regularization.
 All of these loss functions were used during experimentation, to find the ones which led to the most perceptually pleasing results.</li>
 </ol>

 <h1>Part 1 - U-Nets</h1>